 Usability was limited to small aircraft because of runway length.

 Technical features, almost non-existent, for aviation navigation would have to be provided.

 Acquisition of public water and sanitary sewage would be a prerequisite to any future development.

 In 2006 a comprehensive Zelienople Airport Plan was approved by the ZAA, the Pennsylvania Bureau Of Aviation, and the Federal Aviation Administration.
 Immediately applications for grants were made, approved, and applied to runway rehabilitation, aviation navigational aids, and elimination of aviation hazards.

-Today (mid-2012), the Zelienople Airport is 300 acres, provides facilities for private aviation including hangar and tie-down space.
+In mid-2012 the Zelienople Airport was 300 acres, it provided facilities for private aviation including hangar and tie-down space.
 It houses the Condor Aero Flying Club which provides flight instruction, rental planes and support for its membership.
-It houses the Experimental Aircraft Association which builds and maintains small aircraft and provides other diverse activities.
-The Pittsburgh Jet Center is the fixed-base operator who provides maintenance, refueling and charter services.
+It housed the Experimental Aircraft Association which builds and maintains small aircraft and provides other diverse activities.
+The Pittsburgh Jet Center was selected as the fixed-base operator which provides maintenance, refueling and charter services.